The Biltmore Los Angeles: Architecture

 Each ballroom on the Galleria level is themed either after the room's original function or the hotel's overall California-heritage premise.
-The Emerald Room was once the hotel's main guest dining room; its decor features images of hunt and harvest, with hand-painted animals and fish on the cast-plaster ceiling beams.
-The Tiffany Room was formerly an open corridor used as a drop-off point for Crystal Ballroom functions.
-Now enclosed, the elegant space centers around exploration, with relief sculptures and panels depicting Queen Isabella I of Castile, and Christopher Columbus and other Spanish New World explorers.
+The Crystal Ballroom was the hotel's original main ballroom.
+The Emerald Ballroom was once the hotel's main dining room; its decor features images of hunt and harvest, with hand-painted animals and fish on the cast-plaster ceiling beams.
+The Tiffany Room was originally a foyer for the adjoining Crystal Ballroom.
+Its decor centers around exploration, with relief sculptures and panels depicting Queen Isabella I of Castile, as well as Christopher Columbus and other Spanish New World explorers.
 The split-level Gold Room, once a dining room for elite guests, features Prohibition-era hidden liquor compartments and panels along the ceiling for press photographers to take pictures of the event below.
 It is decorated with a gold cast-plaster ceiling, hand-oiled wood paneling, and nine mirrored windows along three sides.

 The South Galleria is painted with floral friezes inspired by the decor of ancient Roman Pompeii, and features a vaulted ceiling, marble balustrades and heavy Roman piers.
-Gold-painted wrought iron gates open to a staircase leading down to the Biltmore Bowl.
+Gold-painted wrought iron gates open to a staircase leading down to the huge Biltmore Bowl ballroom, in the hotel's basement.

 Also of interest is the hotel's health club and indoor pool, which was modeled after the decks of 1920s luxury ocean liners.
 Solid brass trim on windows, doors and railings, teakwood deck chairs and hand-laid Italian mosaic tile on the walls and in the pool are original.

-Restaurants

-Since 2015, four restaurants and bars serve the hotel, including Smeraldi's Restaurant (American continental cuisine), newly relaunched Bugis Street Brasserie, the Rendezvous Court, and the Gallery Bar.